IdentityPython/pysaml2/docs/howto/config.rst

 want_authn_requests_only_with_valid_cert
 """"""""""""""""""""""""""""""""""""""""

-This option make mandatory the presence of the SP cert in a (signed) AuthnRequest.
+When verifying a signed AuthnRequest ignore the signature and verify the certificate.

 policy
 """"""